even4void/aliquote/content/post/interaction-terms-in-nonlinear-models.md

 ![](/img/20080414223544.png)

 The above figure could hardly be interpreted as is because we need to consider both marginal (not shown) and conditional (these plots) distributions at the same time.
-However, we can run a reduced (compared to that used in (5)) model including colour, age and sex, as well as colour × age.
+However, we can run a reduced (compared to that used in (5)) model including color, age and sex, as well as color × age.
 This is done as follows:

 ```r
 arrests.glm <- glm(released ~ colour + age + sex + colour:age,